any772/any772/README.md

 ## Hello there! 👋
 I'm a CS student, who just so happened to have a little thing for Linux.

-Currently, I'm very interested in exploring about Operating Systems.
+Currently, I'm very interested in learning about Operating Systems.

 <!--
 **any772/any772** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.